 - 5.2.4.
 The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle, a stationary road user or a blocked lane of travel to avoid a collision.
 This shall be ensured up to the maximum operational speed of the system. - 5.2.5.
 The activated system shall detect the risk of collision in particular with another road user ahead or beside the vehicle, due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle and shall automatically perform appropriate manoeuvres to minimize risks to safety of the vehicle occupants and other road users. - 5.2.5.1.
-The activated system shall avoid a collision with a leading vehicle which decelerates up to its full braking performance provided that there was no undercut of the minimum following distance the ALKS vehicle would adjust to a leading vehicle at the present speed due to a cut in manoeuvre of this lead vehicle. - 5.2.5.2.
-The activated system shall avoid a collision with a cutting in vehicle, - (a) Provided the cutting in vehicle maintains its longitudinal speed which is lower than the longitudinal speed of the ALKS vehicle and
+The activated system shall avoid a collision with a leading vehicle which decelerates up to its full braking performance provided that there was no undercut of the minimum following distance the ALKS vehicle would adjust to a leading vehicle at the present speed due to a cut in manoeuvre of this lead - 5252 The activated system shall avoid a collision with a cutting-in vehicle, - Provided the cutting in vehicle maintains its longitudinal speed which is lower than the longitudinal speed of the ALKS vehicle and - Provided that the lateral movement of the cutting in vehicle has been visible for a time of at least 0.72 seconds before the reference point for TTCLaneIntrusion is reached, - When the distance between the vehicle's front and the cutting in vehicle's rear corresponds to a TTC calculated by the following equation: